-- 1. Exhibitor may enter one exhibit per class. - 2.
-Entries are entered 8 a.m. to noon, first day of the Anderson County Fair. - 3.
-Articles must be made during the last year and never shown at the Anderson County Fair. - 4.
-Exhibits must be made by the exhibitor. - 5.
-Paintings, pictures, and drawings must be framed or matted with tab for hanging. - Superintendents can add fair classes for quality exhibits when there are no appropriate classes.
+- 4. Exhibits must be made by the exhibitor. - 5.
+Paintings, pictures, and drawings must be framed or matted with tab for hanging. - 6.
+Superintendents can add fair classes for quality exhibits when there are no appropriate classes.
 Superintendents can also divide a large class into smaller classes.